The Central Archive of IPP

 - Scientific and technical infrastructure

-Electronic documentation so far covers the main categories, "Committees", "Scientific and technical infrastructure", "Administration" (personnel matters, organisation and public relations) and scientific bequests from Fünfer, von Gierke, Grieger, Hertweck, Pinkau and Bradshaw.
+Electronic documentation so far covers the main categories, "Committees", "Legal matters, patents and licences", "Scientific and technical infrastructure", "Administration" (personnel matters, organisation and public relations) and scientific bequests from Fünfer, von Gierke, Grieger, Hertweck, Pinkau and Bradshaw.

 Archiving is confined to keep the most important files and documents that are of importance to the identity and work of the institute; other documentation, e.g. older material bequested by scientists, is transferred to the archive of the Max Planck Society.

-The Historical Archive is accessible for the business of IPP personnel, but on request can be used for research on scientific history.
+The Central Archive is accessible for the business of IPP personnel, but on request can be used for research on scientific history.